 Key dates to know about:

-Partner Nick Andrews explains the recent Michigan Court of Appeals decision in the Andary vs. USAA Insurance case and provides context for how Liss, Seder & Andrews can help.
+Partner Nick Andrews explains the recent Michigan Supreme Court decision in the Andary vs. USAA Insurance case and provides context for how Liss & Andrews can help.

 Contact us today to learn how we can help.
 Our team has been handling No-Fault cases since the original law was passed over 40 years ago.
 We understand the law, the recent changes, and what needs to be done to ensure your rights are protected.